 It was founded in 1833 as the Greenwich, Woolwich and Deptford Gazette, and West Kent Advertiser, but changed title to the Kentish Mercury in 1838 and kept that title until 1964.
 It then became the South East London Mercury for four years before compromising on the South East London and Kentish Mercury in 1968.
 In 1980 it briefly reverted (almost) to the SE London Mercury before splitting into three editions the following year.
 The Greenwich Mercury was one of them, though from 1983 to 1995 it was the Greenwich & Eltham Mercury.

 It comes out on Wednesdays.
-An e-edition and a PDF version (free) are also available on the website.
+An e-edition is also available on the website by paid subscription.